-Other than disclosed above, there was no other compensation paid to key management during the nine month period ended May 31, 2016 and May 31, 2015.
+Other than disclosed above, there was no other compensation paid to key management during year ended August 31, 2016 and 2015.

 Liquidity and Capital Resources

 The financial statements have been prepared on a going concern basis which assumes that the Company will be able realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.